-In October 2017, Aerie purchased the assets of Envisia for \$25.0 million in cash and shares of Envisia common stock.
-All of the initial sale proceeds were allocated to the Envisia preferred stockholders in light of their liquidation preference.
+In October 2017, Aerie purchased substantially all of the assets of Envisia for \$24.8 million, comprised of \$10.5 million in cash and 263,146 shares of Aerie common stock valued at \$14.3 million.
+In addition, Aerie agreed to make potential milestone payments to Envisia of up to an aggregate of \$45.0 million, contingent upon achievement of certain product regulatory approvals.
+To the extent funds are to be distributed by Envisia, such distributions will be first allocated to the Envisia preferred stockholders in light of their liquidation preferences.
 After such liquidation preferences are satisfied, we do not currently expect that we will receive any portion of the proceeds of this transaction as a holder of Envisia common stock.
+We are not aware of any plans for distributions to Envisia's stockholders.